chrisgrieser/nvim-spider/README.md

 }
 ```

-You can also pass this configuration table to the `motion` function:
+You can also pass this configuration table to the `.motion` function:

 ```lua
 require("spider").motion("w", { skipInsignificantPunctuation = false })